History of Tokyo: Live entertainment

 Kabuki theater became popular.
 Initially performed by women, associated with prostitution, and transgressive, authorities despised kabuki.
 The first kabuki theater opened in Nakabashi in 1624, but was close to the castle, so it had to be moved to Negicho (modern Ningyocho), and then Sakaicho.
 Authorities could not get rid of kabuki.
 By 1714, there were three major theaters around Sakaicho, Ichimura-za, Morita-za, and Nakamura-za.
 As it became mainstream by the early 17th century, for various reasons, men started playing every role in kabuki.
 Kabukimono were men who stayed in theater outfits outside the theater, which delighted commoners and offended officials.
 One of the major actors was Ichikawa Danjuro I, who played heroic and masculine characters, and is still praised by modern actors.

 For lower-class citizens like the Yoshiwara prostitutes, more affordable entertainment was available at yose (variety halls), which had comedians, dancers, jugglers, and storytellers.
 Similar were Hirokoji (open spaces), near main streets and bridges.
 The most important hirokoji was at the western end of the Ryogoku Bridge over the Sumida.
 Two other spaces were at the southeast corner of Shinobazu Pond, and at Okuyama, a patch of land behind Senso-ji.

-Tokugawa period (18th century)
+Tokugawa period, 1700–1800

 By 1720, Edo became the world's largest city, with an estimated 1.3 million people.
 The yamanote and shitamachi both had around 650,000; this highlights the disparity between the two groups, as the shitamachi had 16% of Edo's area.
 Edo's lead in social change and economic growth impacted all of Japan during the Tokugawa era, attracted immigrants, and created new markets and a higher standard of living.

 Fukugawa became dependent on its waterways, as their economy was based on its warehouses and sale of oil, food, sake, fertilizer, and other commodities that had to be moved.
 Merchants from the adjacent Kiba received lumber from Fukugawa's wharves.